 Like many of her first-generation college students, Amanda Seidenzahl understands the hardships associated with obtaining a higher level of education.
-This led her to pursue a Doctor of Education in Human Resource and Workforce Development degree at the University of Arkansas.
+This led her to pursue a Doctor of Education in Human Resource Development degree at the University of Arkansas.

 “This is a great program for anyone interested in workforce development,” said Seidenzahl, a project director in the Regional Workforce Grants office at the University of Arkansas in Fort Smith.
 “I have truly enjoyed my experience in the program and have gained valuable knowledge that directly impacts my career interests.”